Oxygen–hemoglobin dissociation curve: Sigmoid shape

 The curve is usually best described by a sigmoid plot, using a formula of the kind:

-A hemoglobin molecule can bind up to four oxygen molecules in a reversible method.
+A hemoglobin molecule can bind up to four oxygen molecules reversibly.

 The shape of the curve results from the interaction of bound oxygen molecules with incoming molecules.
 The binding of the first molecule is difficult.
-However, this facilitates the binding of the second, third and fourth, this is due to the induced conformational change in the structure of the hemoglobin molecule induced by the binding of an oxygen molecule.
+However, this facilitates the binding of the second, third, and fourth, which is due to the induced conformational change in the structure of the hemoglobin molecule induced by the binding of an oxygen molecule.

-In its most simple form, the oxyhemoglobin dissociation curve describes the relation between the partial pressure of oxygen (x axis) and the oxygen saturation (y axis).
+In its simplest form, the oxyhemoglobin dissociation curve describes the relation between the partial pressure of oxygen (x axis) and the oxygen saturation (y axis).
 Hemoglobin's affinity for oxygen increases as successive molecules of oxygen bind.
 More molecules bind as the oxygen partial pressure increases until the maximum amount that can be bound is reached.
 As this limit is approached, very little additional binding occurs and the curve levels out as the hemoglobin becomes saturated with oxygen.
-Hence the curve has a sigmoidal or S-shape.
+Hence, the curve has a sigmoidal or S-shape.
 At pressures above about 60 mmHg, the standard dissociation curve is relatively flat, which means that the oxygen content of the blood does not change significantly even with large increases in the oxygen partial pressure.
 To get more oxygen to the tissue would require blood transfusions to increase the hemoglobin count (and hence the oxygen-carrying capacity), or supplemental oxygen that would increase the oxygen dissolved in plasma.

 Although binding of oxygen to hemoglobin continues to some extent for pressures about 50 mmHg, as oxygen partial pressures decrease in this steep area of the curve, the oxygen is unloaded to peripheral tissue readily as the hemoglobin's affinity diminishes.

 The partial pressure of oxygen in the blood at which the hemoglobin is 50% saturated, typically about 26.6 mmHg (3.5 kPa) for a healthy person, is known as the P50.
 The P50 is a conventional measure of hemoglobin affinity for oxygen.
 In the presence of disease or other conditions that change the hemoglobin oxygen affinity and, consequently, shift the curve to the right or left, the P50 changes accordingly.
 An increased P50 indicates a rightward shift of the standard curve, which means that a larger partial pressure is necessary to maintain a 50% oxygen saturation.
 This indicates a decreased affinity.
 Conversely, a lower P50 indicates a leftward shift and a higher affinity.

 The 'plateau' portion of the oxyhemoglobin dissociation curve is the range that exists at the pulmonary capillaries (minimal reduction of oxygen transported until the p(O2) falls 50 mmHg).

 The 'steep' portion of the oxyhemoglobin dissociation curve is the range that exists at the systemic capillaries (a small drop in systemic capillary p(O2) can result in the release of large amounts of oxygen for the metabolically active cells).